Gontier-Julien/Linux-YAOK/README.md

 - Follow some Upstream Kernel changes
 - Removed some debug and logging options

+Linux-YAOK follow a specific cylces of release and testing, before it is ready to be in the repo.
+The kernel while always follow the Lts cycles.

+The "normal" kernel while be updated every 2 version at the moment, and the server variant every 10 versions.

+With my current setup it not possible for me to compile each kernel every time a new version is out, and it limite the server downtime.

 # DKMS

 Since Linux YAOK use Clang/LLVM, you will need to edit your ***/etc/dkms/framework.conf* config to make the module compile for the kernel.